enabling-languages/python-i18n/docs/matplotlib.md

 ### Numeral systems

-Regarding the first issue, it is posisble to use `matplotlib.ticker.FuncFormatter()` to apply a function to convert to the target numeral system, and apply necessary grouping and decimal seperators.
+Regarding the first issue, it is possible to use `matplotlib.ticker.FuncFormatter()` to apply a function to convert to the target numeral system, and apply necessary grouping and decimal seperators.
 ### RTL layout and data visualisation

 It isn't always necessary to change the layout of the plot.
 If the plot is using a cartesian coordinate system, it is best to use the default layout.